oasis-roles/ansible_collection_system/roles/libvirt_rhel_vm/README.md

 * `libvirt_become_user` - Default: root.
 If the role uses the become functionality for privilege escalation, then this is the name of the target user to change to.
+* `libvirt_rhel_vm_nic_config_path` - Default: `null`.
+Path on the
+  remote host to install the nic-config scripts into before uploading them to the VM.
+If left as `null`, then a tempdir will be created on the remote host for uploading.
+If you set this value, then you are responsible to ensure that the path exists before calling this role.

 Dependencies
 ------------